Improving Model Fusion by Training-time Neuron Alignment with Fixed Neuron Anchors

-\textbf{Different number of clients.} We scale the number of clients in the range $[30, 60, 90]$ and apply partial client selections when the number is 90.
-From \autoref{tab:fl:client_num}, it is found that our methods can still improve the global model's generalization when scaling up the clients, which showcases the effectiveness of training-time neuron alignment methods in improving multi-model linear mode connectivity.
+\textit{Different number of clients.} We scale the number of clients in the range $[30, 60, 90]$ and apply partial client selections when the number is 90.
+From \autoref{tab:fl:client_num}, it is found that our methods can still improve the global model's generalization when scaling up the clients, which showcases the effectiveness of training-time neuron alignment methods in improving model fusion when the number of models is large.

+\textit{Different local epochs.} We verify the TNA variants in FL under different local epochs in \autoref{fig:fl:local_epoch}.
+We find that the improvements are also strong when there are more local updates.
+It is observed that FedPNU is more robust regarding local epochs, and this is because it learns in the complementary subspaces progressively, reducing the negative effects of subspaces on accuracy.
+Similar reasons are also for why FedPNU is robust when the mask ratio is as high as 0.9 in \autoref{fig:fl:mask_ratios}.

+\textit{The effects of mask ratios for FedPFN and FedPNU.} From \autoref{fig:fl:mask_ratios}, it is shown that FedPFN benefits under smaller subspaces (higher mask ratios) but falls short when the subspace is too small (ratio $\rho=0.9$); whereas FedPNU is robust across all mask ratios due to its progressive learning.

-\textbf{Comparison with pruning and fixed masks.} We make an ablation study on the design of FedPFN.
+\textit{Comparison with pruning and fixed masks.} We make an ablation study on the design of FedPFN.
 We compare FedPFN with the TNA-PFN variant denoted as FedPFN (fixed) in which we fix the neuron mask $\mathbf{m}^t$ in every round ($\mathbf{m}^t = \mathbf{m}^{t-1} = \mathbf{m}^0$).
 We also implement the setting where the random pruning is applied at initialization before FL training, named as FedPruning. \autoref{tab:fl:pruning_fixmask} presents the results.
-Although we find pruning can improve LMC in \autoref{sec:hypoth_theory}, it will cause generalization degradation in FL due to the connectivity-accuracy tradeoff.
+Although we find pruning can improve LMC in \autoref{sec:lmc}, it will cause generalization degradation in FL due to the connectivity-accuracy tradeoff.
 Also, if we incorporate TNA-PFN by keeping the same neuron mask during FL training, it will have marginal or even negative improvements.
 The above findings indicate that FL is sensitive in the subspaces and further validate the rationale of our devised methods.\looseness=-1

-\textbf{More experiments.} We include more results and illustrations in \autoref{app_subsec:fl}, such as different local epochs experiments, and different mask ratios for FedPFN and FedPNU.
+\textit{More experiments.} We include more results and illustrations in the Appendix.